karajensen/tree-generator/Release/readme.txt

 • Use a combination of 'G' and 'F' to give height rather than solely 'F'

 HOW TO INSTALL:
+• Open the dated folder that corresponds to your version of Maya
 • Place "TreeGenerator.mll" and "TreeGeneratorGUI.mel" in Maya20XX\bin\plug-ins
 • Inside Maya, go to Windows -> Settings/Preferences -> Plugin Manager
 • If the plugin isn't showing up in the list, go to browse and select open it